gtli1452/diff_freq_serial_out/README.md

 # TODO

 1. Delete the respective freq_pattern and slow/fast period of each channel, and use the public freq_pattern and slow/fast period for all channels.
+2. Use a parameter file for all testbench.